Julia-Wagner/tails-and-treats/README.md

 [Link to live project](https://julia-wagner.github.io/tails-and-treats/)

 *Tails and Treats: A Canine Maze Adventure* is a JavaScript-based maze game.
 Users can choose a dog character and navigate it through different mazes collecting treats for the dog.
+The game is fully functioning and ready to play.
+The rules are simple and the game is easy to play, even for children.
+The game is responsive and can be played on all devices.

 ![Am I Responsive Screenshot](docs/screenshots/am_i_responsive.png)